alichengg/ali-s-gallery/_posts/2020-06-13-Information technology infrastructure Design  for Optimus Consultants.md

 Shadow Copy is usually required for a file transfer server.
 It is very easy to open in Windows.
 Shadow Copy can be used to restore the functionality of earlier versions of files.
 To further increase data security, I used Areca Backup, an open-source backup software.
 It can provide good backup service and can generate a one-click backup script, and back up the data after appropriate.

-## Design considerations

-Network design needs to consider many factors, such as cost and complexity.

-The overall network structure will be considered in a very simple way.
-In the early days, I did not need to consider redundant settings.
-Considering that the whole company has only about 110 employees, and Hamilton, which has the most employees, also has only 35 employees, so I do n't think the network topology should be very complicated.
-Based on the analysis of Hamilton with the largest number of employees, 35 employees will not be a heavy burden on the server.
-I think it is unnecessary to build redundant servers.

-There are many aspects of cost.
-In addition to the cost of equipment, there are also heat dissipation, maintenance, and space settings for the equipment.
-If there are more equipment in the area, the required fan heating and maintenance costs will also increase.
-Therefore, in order to comprehensively consider the cost aspect and the security aspect, a firewall and a main switch can support a network structure with certain security and lower cost.

-Physical design is also an important part of network design.
-If the network structure is complex and there are many devices, companies often consider setting up a data centre separately.
-This often adds a lot of cost.
-For the network structure I designed, the company only needs to consider buying a network equipment cabinet, which is large enough to fit into a firewall, two switches, and a server.

-The difficulty of maintenance is also an important consideration.
-Considering that the entire company has only one IT staff, if the network structure and server are complex, the work will be very difficult.
-Although I gave up the consideration of redundancy, the entire network structure looks unreliable.
-However, the simple network structure is often easier to maintain.
-When a fault occurs, IT staff can quickly eliminate the problem and restore the network at a very fast rate.

 ## Meet/enhance the user requirements